microsoft/Build-your-own-copilot-Solution-Accelerator/Deployment/AIStudioDeployment.md

  ![Add Provider](/Deployment/images/aiStudio/AppAuthIdentityProviderAdded.png)

+### Step 4a: Creating a new App Registration
-6. Click on `Home` and select `Microsoft Entra ID`.
+1. Click on `Home` and select `Microsoft Entra ID`.

 ![Microsoft Entra ID](/Deployment/images/aiStudio/MicrosoftEntraID.png)

-7. Click on `App registrations`.
+2. Click on `App registrations`.

 ![App registrations](/Deployment/images/aiStudio/Appregistrations.png)

-8. Click on `+ New registration`.
+3. Click on `+ New registration`.

 ![New Registrations](/Deployment/images/aiStudio/NewRegistration.png)

-9. Provide the `Name`, select supported account types as `Accounts in this organizational directory only(Contoso only - Single tenant)`, select platform as `Web`, enter/select the `URL` and register.
+4. Provide the `Name`, select supported account types as `Accounts in this organizational directory only(Contoso only - Single tenant)`, select platform as `Web`, enter/select the `URL` and register.

 ![Add Details](/Deployment/images/aiStudio/AddDetails.png)

-10. After application is created sucessfully, then click on `Add a Redirect URL`.
+5. After application is created sucessfully, then click on `Add a Redirect URL`.

 ![Redirect URL](/Deployment/images/aiStudio/AddRedirectURL.png)

-11. Click on `+ Add a platform`.
+6. Click on `+ Add a platform`.

 ![+ Add platform](/Deployment/images/aiStudio/AddPlatform.png)

-12. Click on `Web`.
+7. Click on `Web`.

 ![Web](/Deployment/images/aiStudio/Web.png)

-13. Enter the `web app URL` (Provide the app service name in place of XXXX) and Save.
-Then go back to the step 4 and choose `Pick an existing app registration in this directory` and provide the newly registered App.
+8. Enter the `web app URL` (Provide the app service name in place of XXXX) and Save.
+Then go back to [Step 4](https://github.com/microsoft/Build-your-own-AI-Assistant-Solution-Accelerator/edit/PSL-Authenticate-Doc/Deployment/AIStudioDeployment.md#step-4-add-authentication-in-azure-app-service-configuration) choose `Pick an existing app registration in this directory` from the Add an Identity Provider page and provide the newly registered App Name.

 ![Add Details](/Deployment/images/aiStudio/WebAppURL.png)